About the Hospice

 The hospice is run by Medway Community Healthcare (MCH) who provide a wide range of high quality community health services on behalf of the NHS.
 Find out more on their website:

-The Wisdom wellbeing and therapy centre provides a wide and varied range of supportive and therapeutic activities for patients with a palliative diagnosis and also for their families.
+The Wisdom Hospice teams provides a wide and varied range of supportive and therapeutic activities for patients with a palliative diagnosis and also for their families.

 The therapeutic activities include: